fatihmutluu/308-MERN-E-Commerce/README.md

 1. Import the provided Postman collection file (`your-repo/postman_collection.json`) into your Postman application.
 2. Update the API endpoints in the collection to match your backend server URL.

 Make sure to set up and configure your MongoDB database before running the backend server.
-You can use the provided `.env.example` file as a reference for the required environment variables.
+You can use the provided `.env` file as a reference for the required environment variables.

 Open your browser and visit `http://localhost:4000` to access the SU-Shoes e-commerce website.